aryansdomain/IGCSE-Pseudocode-IDE/README.md

-# IGCSE-Pseudocode-IDE
+## IGCSE Pseudocode IDE

-An IDE that interprets IGCSE Pseudocode and runs it.
+An in-browser IDE that interprets and runs IGCSE/GCSE-style pseudocode with a modern editor, integrated console, and a safe runtime.